luispedro/jug/docs/source/faq.rst

 would need to check the function code & all dependencies + global variables at the time of task generation.

+I believe `sumatra <http://pythonhosted.org/Sumatra/>`__ accomplishes this.
+Consider using it if you desire all this functionality.

 2) I was also afraid that this would make people wary of refactoring their code.
 If improving your code even in ways which would not change the results (refactoring) makes jug recompute 2 hours of results, then you don't do it.